SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   </tbody>
 </table>

-And from 4, we can go to 5 following `number` transition.
+From 4, we can go to 5 following "number" transition.

 <table class="table table-bordered">
   <thead>